Note on Floer theory and integrable hierarchies: Summary

 The Floer theory of Hamiltonian symplectomorphisms is an important tool in symplectic geometry.
 Floer cohomology was invented by A. Floer to prove the Arnold conjecture about the number of symplectic fixed points and since then was improved to answer many other questions in symplectic geometry.
 Following M. Schwarz and P. Seidel (\cite{Sch}), there exists the so-called pair-of-pants product in Floer cohomology.
 Apart from the Arnold conjecture for degenerate Hamiltonians, it is used in proofs of the Conley conjecture and plays a crucial role in the definition of symplectic quasimorphisms.
 While the pair-of-pants product involves the Floer cohomology groups of different Hamiltonian symplectomorphisms, it in particular defines a graded commutative and associative product on the sum of the Floer cohomologies of all powers of a given Hamiltonian symplectomorphism $\phi$.\\

-The above mentioned applications of the pair-of-pants product build on its relation with the small quantum product of the underlying symplectic manifold.
-Following Piunikhin-Salamon-Schwarz (\cite{PSS}) there exists an ring isomorphism between the (sum of the) Floer cohomology groups with its pair-of-pants product and the small quantum cohomology ring.
+The applications of the pair-of-pants product build on its relation with the small quantum product of the underlying symplectic manifold.
+Following Piunikhin-Salamon-Schwarz (\cite{PSS}) there exists an ring isomorphism between Floer cohomology with its pair-of-pants product and the small quantum cohomology ring.
 On the other hand, the small quantum product only involves a very small part of rational Gromov-Witten theory, since it just counts holomorphic spheres with three marked points.
-In order to use the geometric information of all rational Gromov-Witten invariants, it is known that there also exists a big version of the quantum cup product, which recovers the full rational Gromov-Witten potential (\cite{MDSa}).
-Following B. Dubrovin, it equips (together with the canonical Euler vector field, the canonical unit vector field and the canonical flat metric) the affine space of quantum cohomology with the structure of a Frobenius manifold. \\
+In order to use the geometric information of all rational Gromov-Witten invariants, it is known, see \cite{MDSa}, that there also exists a big version of the quantum cup product, which recovers the full rational Gromov-Witten potential.
+Following B. Dubrovin, it is the main ingredient to equip the quantum cohomology with the structure of a Frobenius manifold. \\

-In this paper we show how the big quantum product and the resulting Frobenius manifold translate to the Floer theory of a Hamiltonian symplectomorphism $\phi$, extending the above relation between the small quantum product and the pair-of-pants product.
-In particular, in this paper we define a \emph{big pair-of-pants product} which counts, in contrast to the TQFT structures on Floer cohomology introduced in \cite{Sch} and \cite{R}, Floer solutions (in the sense of \cite{R}) with \emph{varying conformal structure} and fixed asymptotic markers.
-Since the pair-of-pants product satisfies properties like commutativity and associativity only after passing to cohomology, the same is clearly true for the big pair-of-pants product.
-In order to define the corresponding new algebraic and geometric structures in Floer theory, we make use of the rich algebraic structures of the rational symplectic field theory of the mapping torus of $\phi$ (\cite{EGH},\cite{F1}). \\
+In \cite{FF1}, \cite{FF2} we show how the big quantum product and the Frobenius manifold structure translate to the Floer theory of a Hamiltonian symplectomorphism $\phi$, extending the relation between the small quantum product and the pair-of-pants product.
+On the other hand, Dubrovin has shown, see \cite{DZ}, that one can assign an integrable hierarchy to each Frobenius manifold.
+In this note we show how Dubrovin's integrable hierarchy translates to Hamiltonian Floer theory and show how the required generalization of the PSS isomorphism can be defined using the algebraic formalism of Eliashberg-Givental-Hofer's symplectic field theory.

-While we show that the cylindrical contact cohomology of the corresponding mapping torus $M_{\phi}$ agrees with the sum of the Floer cohomologies of all powers of $\phi$, one can show that the differential in full contact homology equips the chain space of cylindrical contact cohomology with the structure of a (infinite-dimensional) differential graded manifold.
-Apart from giving a nice interpretation as an extension of the Lie algebra structure in Hamiltonian Floer theory, we show

-\begin{theorem} The big pair-of-pants product equips the differential graded manifold of full contact homology with the structure of a cohomology F-manifold in such a way that, at the tangent space at zero, we recover the (small) pair-of-pants product on Floer cohomology. \end{theorem}